BCC+ Frame Fixer ML

-The BCC+ Frame Fixer ML filter uses an AI/ML engine to repair frames that display various types of damage in video source clips, such as photo flash frames, for example.
+The BCC+ Frame Fixer ML filter uses an AI/ML engine to repair frames that display various types of damage in video source clips, for example, photo flash frames, digital media glitches, degraded archival frames, or capture errors.
+It can also be used to hide jump cuts and for stylistic temporal effects.

 Typical use of the filter might include video shoots at celebrity events, such as film premieres or social gatherings, where stars and dignitaries are subject to flash photography while being recorded on video.
 Broadcasters who show video with photo flash frames are required by law in some countries to display a warning banner when showing this type of content as it can cause issues for viewers with certain medical conditions.

-This filter is a delight to use and the repair operation is fully automated, only requiring the user which frames in the shot to fix.
+This filter is a delight to use and the repair operation is fully automated, only requiring the user to select which frames in the shot to fix.

 Quickstart Guide for Using the Filter:

-- Navigate to a bad frame in the timeline.
+• Navigate to the first bad frame in the timeline.

-- Click on the Set Bad Frame button and set the number of frames to be repaired in Bad Frame Duration field.
+• Click on the Set Bad Frame button to set the Bad Frame slider to the current frame number.

 Presets and the FX Editor